 By bus

 There are several daily bus departures from Oslo and other major cities to Trondheim.
-Travel time from Oslo is around 8 hours.
+The journey from Oslo takes around 8 hours.

 Local travel

-Bus travel in Trondheim is operated by AtB, which offers a network of routes covering nearly all of the city.
-There are frequent departures during the day, less frequent during evenings.
+Public buses in Trondheim are operated by AtB, which offers a network of routes covering nearly all of the city.
+There are frequent departures during the day, but these are less frequent during evenings.

 By car

-The Norwegian north-south highway E6 passes Trondheim, while the coastal highway E39 has its terminus at Klett, 10 kilometres south of Trondheim.
+The E6 motorway passes Trondheim, while the coastal E39 motorway has its terminus at Klett, 10 kilometres south of Trondheim.

-You can also drive from Oslo to Trondheim on Rv3.
+You can also drive from Oslo to Trondheim on the RV3.

 By train